 Learning and teaching organisations normally include young and vulnerable people and it is therefore important that screening is undertaken to help ensure a safe environment.
 As this is an in-service course, your employer is responsible for ensuring that you are a fit and proper person to undertake the work that they employ you for.
 The University does not therefore normally undertake checks on those applying to this provision (though it reserves the right to do so).

 If you are self-employed as a teacher/trainer, it is your responsibility to arrange for an enhanced clearance from the Disclosure and Barring Service (DBS) and to provide evidence that you have done so.
 Guidance can be found at https://www.gov.uk/government/organisations/disclosure-and-barring-service.
 DBS checks are free for some volunteers – please see website for details of how ‘volunteer’ is defined.
-At the end of the Cert Ed/PGCE application form there is a declaration that you must sign to say that your DBS check is in place.
-In the interests of safeguarding, this is an essential entry requirement and is non-negotiable.

 As this is an in-service course, your employer is responsible for ensuring that you are fit to undertake the job you are employed for.
 The University therefore does not normally undertake health checks (but reserves the right to do so).